chef/chef-web-docs/chef_master/source/integrate_chef_automate_saml.rst

 Configuring SAML for your Chef Automate enterprise
 =====================================================

 As an enterprise admin, you can configure a SAML Service to enable single sign on.
-To do this from the Chef Automate UI, go to the dropdown navigation menu, and click on ``Admin``.
+To do this from the Chef Automate UI, click on the ``Admin`` menu item.
 From the ``Admin`` screen, navigate to the SAML Setup tab.
 Once you are on the SAML Setup tab, you can configure the details necessary to integrate Chef Automate and SAML.

 This can either be done by supplying Chef Automate with your Identity Provider's metadata endpoint, or by manually entering the required